views-platform/docs/Organizational Guides/why_we_fail_fast.md

 ## 1. Why Failing Fast Is Critical in AI Forecasting

 AI forecasting systems are increasingly used to predict conflict, instability, and humanitarian risk.
-In volatile settings, their outputs help shape aid delivery, diplomatic strategy, and public response.
-But in these high-stakes environments, one risk stands out above all: **failure that goes unnoticed**.
+In high-stakes settings, these tools are becoming embedded in decision-making — informing resource allocation, public safety planning, and diplomatic strategy.

+As their influence grows, so do the risks.
+Many challenges deserve attention, but one stands out for its potential to quietly erode both usefulness and trust: **critical failures that go undetected.**

 Failures are inevitable.
 Silent failures are unacceptable.